Sapphire0628/DeepLearningBased-RecommenderSystems/README.md

 ## Architecture of a Hybrid model

-The hybrid model is used for recommendation systems to predict a user's preference for a particular Amazon fashion product based on past interactions with other products.
-The model inputs the user, product ID, text, and image.
-The model consists of four main components.

 ![image](./Architecture.png)

+I) Matrix Factorization Component (Black)
+Matrix Factorization Componen uses matrix factorization to learn user and product embeddings.
+The embeddings are then reshaped and fed into a dot product layer, which predicts the user's preference for a particular product.
+The dot product layer is normalized to improve the model's performance.

+II) Neural Network Component (Red)
+This component uses neural networks to learn additional representations of users and products.
+The embeddings are again reshaped and concatenated before being fed into a dense layer with 16 units and a ReLU activation function.
+A dropout layer is added to prevent overfitting.

+III) Text-Based Component (Yellow)
+The model includes a text-based component that inputs the product's title.
+The text is fed into a dense layer with 64 units and a ReLU activation function.

+IV) Image-Based Component (Blue)
+The model includes an image-based component that inputs the product's image.
+The image is flattened into a 1D vector and fed into a dense layer with 256 units and a ReLU activation function.

 ## Results and Observation